sketchplugins/plugin-directory/README.md

 - [SketchTurbo](https://github.com/usagimaru/SketchTurbo), by usagimaru: A plugin for Sketch that adjusts scroll speed on a canvas.
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [Slice It](https://github.com/deepakshrma/sketch-slice-it), by xdeepakv: Slice-it tool, Export the slices from the local sketch file in png,jpeg,svg
-- [slicer](https://github.com/ozzik/slicer), by Oz Pinhas: Your friendly Sketch slicing helper
 - [Slinky](https://github.com/finchalyzer/slinky), by Finch.io: Export your Sketch designs as HTML email templates
-- [smartboards](https://github.com/elihorne/smartboards), by Eli Horne: Smartboards aims to make managing and exporting artboards easier in Sketch.
 - [Smartling](https://smartling.github.io/smartling-sketch-plugin/), by Smartling: Plugin for Sketch that allows to translate and pseudo-localize designs using the Smartling platform.
 - [Smudge](https://github.com/mjkaufer/smudge), by Matthew Kaufer: Emulate blend functionality from Adobe Illustrator
 - [Snatch](https://github.com/ZhichengChen/snatch), by ZhichengChen: Sketch plugin which upload layer to CDN directly.
 - [SnipSnap](https://github.com/wescraig/SnipSnap), by Wes Craig: Remove extra padding on multiple layers or artboards with ease.
 - [Somino](https://github.com/melsomino/sketch-somino), by Michael Vlasov: Attachable styles, Advanced clipboard, Silent export
 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
+- [Sparkle Export Plugin](https://sketch-to-web.com), by Sparkle App: Turn any Sketch artboard in a real website using Sparkle Visual Website Builder
 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
 - [Specify (alpha)](https://specifyapp.com), by Specify SAS: Export styles and assets to your Specify Libraries.
+- [Spell Check Whole Page](https://github.com/Tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch
 - [Split & Divide](https://github.com/krevedaccky/sketchsplitdivide), by Konstantin Raspopov: Split and Divide plugins for Sketch3 app.
 - [Spooky](https://github.com/eliasjulian/spooky-sketch), by Elias Julian: Is this image ~🎃🔪spooky🔪🎃~ enough?
 You'll never have to ask yourself that question again.
 Happy Halloween!
 - [Squash](https://github.com/mcansh/squash-sketchplugin), by Logan McAnsh <logan@mcan.sh> (https://mcan.sh): Export and optimize images with Realmac Squash